clarkcb/xsearch/README.md

 2. Choose a language I don't know because it seems to be up-and-coming as well as interesting.
-3. Choose a language I don't know because it is different from other languages you have done and therefore gives new challenges.
+3. Choose a language I don't know because it is different from other languages I have done and therefore gives new challenges.

 Languages that I'm currently considering (listed alphabetically):